dynamicguy/mw-docs/docs/customization/money.md

 title: Handling Money Amounts
 ---

-MajorityWorld uses the [Prices](https://github.com/dynamicguy/prices/) and [django-prices](https://github.com/dynamicguy/django-prices/) libraries to store, calculate, and display amounts of money, prices, and price ranges, as well as [django-prices-vatlayer](https://github.com/dynamicguy/django-prices-vatlayer) to optionally handle VAT tax rates in the European Union.
+DrikGallery uses the [Prices](https://github.com/dynamicguy/prices/) and [django-prices](https://github.com/dynamicguy/django-prices/) libraries to store, calculate, and display amounts of money, prices, and price ranges, as well as [django-prices-vatlayer](https://github.com/dynamicguy/django-prices-vatlayer) to optionally handle VAT tax rates in the European Union.

 ## Default currency

 All prices are entered and stored in a single default currency controlled by the [`DEFAULT_CURRENCY`](customization/environment-variables.md#default_currency) settings key.
-MajorityWorld can display prices in a user’s local currency (see [Open Exchange Rates](integrations/openexchangerates.md)).
+DrikGallery can display prices in a user’s local currency (see [Open Exchange Rates](integrations/openexchangerates.md)).
 However, all purchases are charged in the default currency.

 > **Warning**
 >